-To properly understand this process it is necessary to determine which galaxies leak the most ionizing photons, which depends on large scale properties of the IGM such as clumping, and on properties of the galaxies such as their star formation rate and the escape fraction of Lyman Continuum photons \fescLyC.
-This last parameter quantifies the fraction of ionizing photons that are able to escape the galaxy and therefore ionize the surrounding medium.
+To properly understand this process, it is necessary to determine which galaxies leak the most ionizing photons, which depends on large-scale properties of the IGM such as clumping, and on properties of the galaxies such as their star formation rates (SFRs) and the escape fraction of LyC photons \fescLyC.
+This last parameter quantifies the fraction of ionizing photons that are able to escape the galaxy, and therefore ionize the surrounding medium.
 Determining this quantity through observations is challenging, as it is only possible to observe the escaped radiation.
-Only recently have surveys been able to accumulate large numbers of direct detection of escaping ionizing photons (e.g. \citealp{Bergvall_2006}, \citealp{Shapley_2006}, \citealp{Heckman_2011}, \citealp{Leitet_2013}, \citealp{Izotov_2016a, Izotov_2016b}, \citealp{Izotov_2018a, Izotov_2018}, \citealp{Fletcher_2019}, \citealp{Davis_2021}, \citealp{Izotov_2021}, \citealp{Flury_2022a, Flury_2022b}).
+Only recently have surveys been able to accumulate large numbers of directly detected escaping ionizing photons (e.g., \citealp{Bergvall_2006}, \citealp{Shapley_2006}, \citealp{Heckman_2011}, \citealp{Leitet_2013}, \citealp{Izotov_2016a, Izotov_2016b}, \citealp{Izotov_2018a, Izotov_2018}, \citealp{Fletcher_2019}, \citealp{Davis_2021}, \citealp{Izotov_2021}, \citealp{Flury_2022a, Flury_2022b}, \citealp{Saxena_2022b}).
 Moreover, it is impossible to detect LyC photons at high redshifts, $z \gtrsim 4$, as they are completely absorbed by the residual \hi in the IGM.
-It is, therefore, necessary to use indirect indicators that link \fescLyC to observable properties, which are often calibrated on low redshift observations.
-Some previously studied indicators are based on metal lines and lines ratios, such as the \ion{Mg}{II} line \citep[e.g.][]{Chisholm_2020, Xu_2022}, the \ion{C}{IV} line \citep[e.g.][]{Saxena_2022, Schaerer_2022}, the $\ion{O}{III}\lambda5007$/$\ion{O}{II}\lambda3727$ line ratio ($O_{32}$) \citep[e.g.][]{Jaskot_2013,Nakajima_2014, Izotov_2018, Paalvast_2018, Tang_2021} or also the UV $\beta$ slope \citep[e.g.][]{Chisholm_2022, Flury_2022b}.
+It is therefore necessary to use indirect indicators that link \fescLyC to observable properties, which are often calibrated on low-redshift observations.
+Some previously studied indicators are based on metal lines and line ratios, such as the \ion{Mg}{II} line \citep[e.g.,][]{Chisholm_2020, Xu_2022}, the \ion{C}{IV} line \citep[e.g.,][]{Saxena_2022, Schaerer_2022}, the $\ion{O}{III}\lambda5007$/$\ion{O}{II}\lambda3727$ line ratio ($O_{32}$) \citep[e.g.,][]{Jaskot_2013,Nakajima_2014, Izotov_2018, Paalvast_2018, Tang_2021}, or also the ultraviolet (UV) $\beta$ slope \citep[e.g.,][]{Chisholm_2022, Flury_2022b}.